- Investment Insight

 What has happened?

-Who will get vaccinated first?
+Who is getting vaccinated first?

 What does this mean for the economy?

-The fact that an effective vaccine appears possible is evidently good news for the economy as, without one, it is hard to see an end to social restrictions, which have a high cost to the economy.
+The fact that an effective vaccine is now being rolled out is evidently good news for the economy as, without one, it is hard to see an end to social restrictions, which have a high cost to the economy.
 Meaningful progress could be made on vaccination programmes in developed countries in 2021, which makes a return to “normal” possible.
 The quicker-than-expected rollout of the vaccine could boost global growth by 0.5 percentage points in 2021.
 However, progress on vaccines will not be quick enough to stop the current wave of coronavirus infections, which has necessitated social restrictions in most developed market economies.
 These measures appear to have slowed the spread of the virus in the UK and Europe but, until vaccination is widespread, cases are likely to rise again when social restrictions are relaxed.
 With this in mind, immediate economic data is likely to remain weak.
 Segments of the economy remain closed, weighing on the labour market.

 What does this mean for markets?